 All books listed are linked to their record in OneSearch.
 If you see a gap or would like to request an eBook version of any print materials listed, please contact one of the Subject Librarians.
 We'll do our best to accommodate all reasonable requests.

-If you'd like to have some structure to help you engage with some of these varied resources, check out the Black Lives Matter Syallbus from Dr. Frank Leon Roberts of NYU.
+If you'd like to have some structure to help you engage with these varied resources, check out the Black Lives Matter Syallbus from Dr. Frank Leon Roberts of NYU.

 On June 2nd, 2020, the Office of Inclusive Excellence and Diversity at Cal Poly Pomona held a communityreflection in response to numerous incidents of anti-blackness in the United States – which sparked outrage, grief, despair, and nationwide protests.